A Guide to Accepting Your Imperfect House

 Relax

 Before you can work on acceptance of anything, first you have to learn to relax.
-Jordan Laio's Networx article, "Meditation Techniques for Stressed-Out, Busy People" is a good place to start.
-He interviewed a meditation expert who explains how to train your mind to relax, little by little.
-Trust me, you don't need to be a practicing monk to learn how to relax.
+Even the busiest people can spare five minutes a day to meditate.
 All it takes is some simple breathing, which you can even do when you are sitting in traffic.

-Our editor, Chaya Kurtz, practices meditation every morning on the train, when she is wedged in-between frowning New York City contractors and office workers who are all vying for the same subway car seats.
-"Meditating on the train helps me to like my crappy little apartment," she said.
-"By the time I get home, I am so grateful to be out of the train and off of the city streets that my apartment feels like a haven, even though the ceiling in the hall is falling down.
+Our former editor, Chaya Kurtz, practices meditation every morning on the train, when she is wedged between frowning office workers and New York City contractors, all vying for the same subway seats.
+"Meditating on the train helps me to like my crappy little apartment," she claims.
+"By the time I get home, I am so grateful to be out of the train and off the city streets that my apartment feels like a haven, even though the ceiling in the hall is falling down.
 I use my commuting time to make my life more peaceful."

 Appreciate what you have

-Wrapped into many of the world religions are the concept of gratitude and appreciation – and while the focus tends to be in relation to our human relationships, it's just as easy to apply the concept to our homes.
-Sure, there will always be areas of our homes we want to improve, but taking the focus off what is annoying or imperfect and choosing to appreciate the great tile in your bathroom or how your house stays cool in summer and warm in the winter is likely to bring a greater sense of satisfaction with your home.
+Wrapped into many of the world religions is the concept of gratitude and appreciation – and while the focus tends to be our human relationships, it's just as easy to apply the concept to the pace we live.
+Sure, there will always be areas of our home we want to improve, but taking the focus off what is annoying or imperfect and choosing to appreciate the great tile in your bathroom or how your house stays cool in summer and warm in the winter is likely to bring a greater sense of satisfaction with your home.

 Find solutions instead of complaining

 While researching this article, I came across the Tiny Buddha website and I especially appreciated the concept the site's author expressed regarding solutions vs. complaining.
-"You could complain for a lifetime about the leaking roof on your house, but as long as you don't do anything about it, you are stuck with the situation," said Alex Gjersten on his website.
-He said, "Instead ask yourself, 'What can I do to solve the problem?'
+"You could complain for a lifetime about the leaking roof on your house, but as long as you don't do anything about it, you are stuck with the situation," writes Alex Gjersten.
+"Instead ask yourself, 'What can I do to solve the problem?'
 And if you can't solve it, where can you focus your energy more productively?"

 Focus on what happens IN your home

-When you bring life-affirming family, friends, and even pets into your home you have a great opportunity to enjoy and let the imperfections fade into the background.
-Even better, invite your friends to help with some of your projects.
-Working together to create an improved home can be a great bonding experience and can be a good way to create positive memories with those you care for.
-In other words, you can let your house's imperfections work for you in a positive way.
+When you bring life-affirming family, friends, and even pets into your home, you have a great opportunity to enjoy and let the imperfections fade into the background.
+In addition, invite your friends to help with some of your projects.
+Working together on home improvement can be a great bonding experience and a wonderful way to create positive memories with those you love.
+In other words, let your house's imperfections work for you in a positive way.
 In many Native American traditions, including my own, life is a perpetual task of creating beauty – so relax and enjoy the process.